 What you are going to see for the first time ever is real detail, real understanding, and finesse brought together from start to finish.
 Everything I’ve learned, understood, grabbed, stolen, perfected is laid bare across this MasterClass.

 From what I could gather early on, MasterClass is making a big promise: We’ll teach you home cooking skills from a seven-star Michelin chef, but only if you have some experience beforehand.

 As I’ll explain below, if you already don’t know how to cook, this MasterClass might not be beneficial for you.
 However, you will certainly find it inspiring.

-So, did Ramsay live up to his promises?
+So, did Ramsay’s cooking class live up to its promises?
 Did he meet my expectations?
 I’ll cover that at the end of the review (skip ahead if you want to find out).
 But first, let’s talk about what’s probably on your mind:

 How much does Gordon Ramsay’s MasterClass cost?

 If you want to take Gordon Ramsay’s Masterclass, you have three all-access pass options to choose from:

 - $60 per 3-month subscription (saves you 20%)